Generative Imputation and Stochastic Prediction: Experiments

 UCI Landsat consists of 6435 samples of 36 features from 6 different categories.
 We follow the same train and test split as provided by the dataset.
-MIT-BIH dataset consists of annotated heartbeat signals from which we used the preprocessed version available online\footnote{\url{https://www.kaggle.com/shayanfazeli/heartbeat}} consisting of 92062 samples of 5 different arrhythmia classes.
+MIT-BIH dataset consists of annotated heartbeat signals from which we used the preprocessed version available online\footnote{\url{https://www.kaggle.com/shayanfazeli/heartbeat}} consisting of 92,062 samples of 5 different arrhythmia classes.
 Diabetes dataset is a real-world health dataset of 92,062 samples and 45 features from different categories such as questionnaire, demographics, medical examination, and lab results.
 The objective is to classify between three different diabetes conditions i.e., normal, pre-diabetes, and diabetes.
-As MIT-BIH and Diabetes datasets do not provide explicit train and test sets, we randomly select 80\% of samples as a training set and the rest as a test set.
+Similarly, Cholesterol and Hypertension datasets have about 120 features and 50,000 samples each~\citep{kachuee2019nutrition}.
+As MIT-BIH, Diabetes, Cholesterol, and Hypertension datasets do not provide explicit train and test sets, we randomly select 80\% of samples as a training set and the rest as a test set.
 To preprocess our tabular datasets, statistical and unity based normalization are used to balance the variance of different features and center them around zero.
 Also, while different encoding and representation methods are suggested in the literature to handle categorical features \citep{jang2016categorical,nazabal2018handling}, in this paper, we take the simple approach of encoding categorical variables using one-hot representation and smoothing them by adding Gaussian noise with zero mean and variance equal to 5\% of feature variances.
 In our experiments, we observed a reasonable performance using the suggested simple smoothing; however, more advanced encoding methods are also applicable in this setup and can be applied to enhance the performances even further.